sunjiamin0824/CRISPR-Local/README.md

 	*  Cpf1	:On-target: TTTN/TTN + 23/24/25 nt protospacer
 	*  Custom	:On-target: 15-25 nt protospacer + custom PAM sequence
 * In the plants for gene editing, the genome of the material and the reference genome are quite different.
 Leading to the fact that the sgRNA designed according to the reference genome is not well used in other materials.
-* UD-build could build another modified sgRNA database based on the additional sequencing data on non-reference lines, and be called as User’s sgRNA database (UD).
+* UD-build could build another modified sgRNA database based on the additional sequencing data on non-reference lines, and be called as User¡¯s sgRNA database (UD).
 Both aligned reads and unmapped reads are used to screen suitable sgRNA, the difference is that each aligned read can be assigned to one gene according to its alignment position.
 User can summit their own sequence data in bam/sam/fasta/fastq format.
 * Program DB-search would compare the RD with the UD, and the results consist of three parts: The sgRNAs present exclusively in RD (RD only, RO) or UD (UD only, UO), or both (BO).
 Generally, the sgRNAs from BO is preferential, and cautions should be required for UO, and RO is strongly not recommended especially when the supplied NGS data is adequate enough.
 * PL-search is typically designed for editing multiple paralogs to address redundancy concerns,like knocking out multiple key genes for several pathways determining one phenotype.
 This step follows the function of above DB-search mode that distinguish targets to RO, UO or BO.
 Moreover, PL-search will additionally partition the targets to common (suits to all candidates) and exclusive (individually matched) according to any submitted list of genes.

 ### 1.Prepare CRISPR-Local input (fasta/genome) files

 (1) Reference genome fasta file, can be downloaded from Ensembl Plants or NCBI or other source.
-  * Before perform CRISPR-Local program, multiple fasta files need be combined into one big fasta file by using cat command.
+  * Before performing CRISPR-Local program, multiple fasta files need be combined into one big fasta file by using cat command.
-  * In order for this step to work correctly, the chromosome names (sequence headers) in the FASTA reference genome file must be the same as the first column of GFF3 annotation file.
+  * For this step to work correctly, the chromosome names (sequence headers) in the FASTA reference genome file must be the same as the first column of GFF3 annotation file.
 (2) The reference annotation file in GFF3 format can be downloaded from Ensembl Plants.

   * Example GFF3 file